The Tenderloins: Television

 Following the troupe's online successes, the four were signed to develop a scripted comedy pilot for Spike TV based on their own lives.
 The pilot was shot on location in 2008 on Staten Island, as well as at other locations around New York City.
 Spike TV ultimately passed on the series.
 A second pilot starring the Tenderloins was officially selected for the 2009 New York Television Festival.

 On April 12, 2011, truTV announced a new series to star the Tenderloins.
 Impractical Jokers premiered on December 15, 2011, executive-produced by the troupe themselves.
 Season 1 consisted of 16 episodes.
 The first season was watched by over 32 million viewers.

 The show's second season premiered on December 13, 2012, and consisted of 28 episodes.
 Its third season had 31 episodes and premiered on January 2, 2014.
 On April 21, 2014, truTV announced that the series would be renewed for a 26-episode fourth season.
 With the fourth season renewal, a 6-episode spinoff series, Jokers Wild!, was also announced.
 The show was renewed for a fifth season, which began in February 2016.
 On July 22, 2016, a sixth season was announced, which began on February 9, 2017.
 After another successful season, Impractical Jokers was renewed for a seventh season that began on February 1, 2018.
 In March 2018 TruTV announced Impractical Jokers was renewed for an eighth season, which consists of 26 episodes and premiered on March 28, 2019.
 A feature-length movie, Impractical Jokers: The Movie, was released theatrically on February 21, 2020.

 In 2019, the troupe starred in the TBS game show series, Misery Index, based on the card game "Shit Happens" created by Andy Breckman, who created and wrote the popular TV series Monk and the Netflix series The Good Cop.

 Live tour

-The Troupe has toured steadily over the last four years with its highly-successful, "Where's Larry?", "Santiago Sent Us," & "Cranjis McBasketball" tours playing to hundreds of thousands of fans in the US and UK, including three sold-out nights at Radio City Music Hall, a sold-out Madison Square Garden, and five sold-out shows at London's O2 Arena.
+The Troupe has toured steadily over the last four years with their "Where's Larry?", "Santiago Sent Us," and "Cranjis McBasketball" tours playing to hundreds of thousands of fans in the US and UK, including three sold-out nights at Radio City Music Hall, a sold-out Madison Square Garden, and five sold-out shows at London's O2 Arena.